bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 At the Processing platform componenet the ingested data is transformed into streams, processed and sent to an external storage.
 Data transformation and computation are the two major tasks of this component.

-More information on module workflow you can find at the :ref:`Modules` page.
+.. tip:: More information on module workflow you can find at the :ref:`Modules` page.

+The *Streaming component* is essential in SJ-Platform.
 The data is fed to the system, transported between modules and exported to an external storage via streams.
-The *Streaming* component ...
+It is streaming that makes possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability

-The following types of streams are supported in the platform:
+The data can be received from different sources.
+Currently the platform supports obtaining data from TCP sockets and Kafka.

-1) TCP
+Using **TCP** as an input source a custom protocol can be applied for receiving events, deduplicating them and putting into the processing pipeline.

-2) Kafka
+SJ-Platform supports **Apache Kafka** as a standard providing a common interface for integration for most applications.

-3) T-streams
+Within the platfrom the data is transported to and from modules via *transactional streams* or **T-streams**.
+It is a message broker and a Scala library native to SJ-Platform and designed primarily for exactly-once processing  (so it includes transactional producer, consumer and subscriber).
+More information on T-streams can be found at <the project site `http://t-streams.com/`>.

-*Administration* via UI and REST API...
+*Administration* of the platform is performed through the UI.
+It is presented via Node JS.
+The platform UI provides REST API instrumentation that allows you to interact with the platform, monitor module performance, retrieve metrics data and configuration information as well as manage operations such as starting or stopping modules.

 The diagram below represents the interconnections between platform components.